 - Viator: City tours, airport transfers, other transportation

-As for my social media pages where I use Amazon & other affiliate links for recommendations, I will include a link to this post or place “(affiliate link)” in the post.
+As for social media pages where we use Amazon & other affiliate links for recommendations, we will include a link to this post or place “(affiliate link)” in the post.